jimenasalinasgroppo/MDEF/docs/term3/01-Design studio.md

 [Figma Landing site](https://www.figma.com/file/uOMyI6194EmIxtUgXjSZdM/Little-Big-Futures?node-id=46%3A2&t=Lr7tCo9V2w7nYxTp-1)

-##Ways of drifting
+##Ways of drifting - Scalability roadmap
 Jana and Roger made a recap of the "Ways of drifting" that were presented during the second week of the Masters.
+The content resonated with me, in particular the Expansive approach to drifting which I feel has been the way I have been evolving my design practice during MDEF.

+**Scalability roadmap**
+Create a distributed network of educators and innovators working at the intersection of design, maker culture, fab labs and integrating design technology into classrooms.
+With Ariel and Wen we plan on launching this initiative with other MDEF alumni that have also collaborated with schools.
+We plan to map opportunity areas (such as a repository of schools to collaborate with, open source databases of workshops and tools).

+This relates to my initial interest in gender equality since using new tools can be triggers to having new conversations and discussions.
+Working with children is also a prevention and care approach to approaching the issue while helping frame conversations.

 ## Ecofeminism
 ### Sharing back Collage Intervention with Mamás que Leen